-Prepare the following materials to bring to your appointment with the International Counselor:
+Prepare the following materials to bring to your appointment with International Student Services:

 - If you have been out of status for more than 5 months, you must repay the SEVIS fee.
-Go to http://www.FMJfee.com for payment instructions
+Go to the Student and Exchange Visitor Program (SEVP) SEVIS I-901 for payment instructions

 - Letter to USCIS explaining why you are out of status and stating why you are eligible for reinstatement

-- Completed USCIS form I-539 Application to Extend/Change Nonimmigrant Status which can be downloaded from www.uscis.gov
+- Download and complete the USCIS form I-539 Application to Extend/Change Nonimmigrant Status

 - The application fee, check or money order payable to USCIS